Birrong

-Birrong shares its postcode of 2143 with neighboring suburbs Regents Park and Potts Hill.
+Birrong shares its postcode of 2143 with neighbouring suburbs Regents Park and Potts Hill.

 Landmarks

 Birrong features a large number of community facilities such as six soccer/rugby league fields, tennis courts, a large natural park reserve, a bowls club, and a swimming pool.
 Birrong also has two high schools, Birrong Boys High School and Birrong Girls High School, and a primary school.
-A small group of shops is located on Auburn Road, featuring a barber, bakery, newsagent, IGA (including bottle shop and butcher), hair salon and florist.
+A small group of shops is located on Auburn Road, featuring a barber, bakery, cafes, takeaway restaurants, IGA (including bottle shop and butcher), and hair salon.

 History

 The Aboriginal word Birrong, meaning star, was adopted as the suburb's name around 1927.

 One of the first settlers of Birrong was Joseph Hyde Potts who was granted land in the area in 1835 and has Potts Hill named after him.
 Development in the area of Birrong increased with the opening of the railway in 1928.
 Birrong Park, an area that was subject to flooding, was drained as relief work during the Great Depression (1929–1934).
 The post office opened in 1955.